-• Upstream of the City's potable water supply wells with the intent of benefitting the yield from those wells, referred to as Site F and Site G.

-• At a location east of the City with the intent of recharging the portion of the Paso Robles Groundwater Basin that is in serious water level decline (i.e. the "Estrella Area").
+Upstream of the City's potable water supply wells with the intent of benefitting the yield from those wells.
+At a location east of the City with the intent of recharging the portion of the Paso Robles Groundwater Basin that is in serious water level decline (i.e. the "Estrella Area").

-Sites F and G were examined in detail with environmental assessment and hydrogeological modeling.
-The sites were not recommended to be further pursued due to the limited amount of recycled water that could be recharged (due to blending requirements and travel time issues during the wet season) and the amount would be recharged during the dry season when irrigation demands are highest.
+The recharge sites upstream of the potable water supply wells were examined in detail with an environmental assessment and hydrogeological modeling.
+The sites were not recommended to be further pursued due to the limited amount of recycled water that could be recharged due to: 1) limited recharge capacity; 2) insufficient travel time during the wet season to meet regulatory requirements; and 3) lack of recycled water supply during the dry season when irrigation demands are highest.